 The BRICS (Brazil, Russia, India, China, and including South Africa) have received substantial attention and VC and PE flows in recent years.
 China is among the top active countries world-wide, India and Brazil do not rank far behind.
-Brazil has substantially improved investment conditions and South Africa was already high ranked, due to its ties with the UK and the establishment of a similar legal and capital market oriented culture.
-Only Russia lags behind her peers, which is most probably related to some of the factors set out in the subsequent Exhibits.
-Nevertheless, investors meanwhile look beyond the BRICS and search for new emerging and frontier markets for allocations.
+China and India improved in their rankings by five, respectively four positions in the 2014-2018 comparison (Exhibit 2), while South Africa and Russia gained two ranks.
+South Africa was already high ranked, due to its ties with the UK and the establishment of a similar legal and capital market oriented culture.
+However, Brazil has lost 12 ranks over the same period and this is mainly related to a strong drop in economic activity and a deterioration of several indicators for its human and social environment.

+Apparently, investors meanwhile look beyond the BRICS and search for new emerging and frontier markets for their allocations.
 Similar to the experiences with the BRICS, the race winning countries will probably be those with large populations and strong economic catch-up potential, notably Mexico, Indonesia, the Philippines, Nigeria and Turkey.
 The size of a population combined with expected economic growth is a simple indicator for deal opportunities.
 Nevertheless, we recall that this combination is necessary for emerging countries but not sufficient to guarantee appropriate VC/PE investment conditions.
 All of our defined key drivers should be taken into account.
-We compare the BRICS, Turkey, Mexico, the Philippines, Indonesia, and Nigeria in Exhibits 3 to 6.
+Combining all the drivers, we realize that Nigeria gained seven, Indonesia six, the Philippines three, while Mexico lost one and Turkey even five ranking positions in the 2014-2018 comparison (Exhibit 2).
+We compare the current VC and PE attractiveness drivers of the BRICS, Turkey, Mexico, the Philippines, Indonesia, and Nigeria in Table 4 and Exhibits 3 and 4.